VaishnavMohan/Ksrtclive/README.md

 # Ksrtclive.
 Live Tracking of KSRTC Buses .
-A demo app.
+A demo app